 In this painting of a loon stretching its wings, I was mostly trying to convey both light and movement.
 The strong back lighting was used to help highlight the splashing water and the pattern of white spots on the loon’s back

-A pair of loons floating peacefully in green water is the epitome of summer in Northern Minnesota.
+A pair of loons floating peacefully in green water is the epitome of summer in northern Minnesota's lake country.
 I deliberately chose the solid, vibrant green background because of its soothing, tranquil mood, and posed the pair of loons with their chick to show harmony and connectedness.